AlexShkarin/pyLabLib/docs/devices/IMAQ.rst

 NI IMAQ frame grabbers interface
 ================================

-NI IMAQ is the interface from National Instruments, which is used in a variety of frame grabber.
+NI IMAQ is the interface from National Instruments, which is used in a variety of frame grabbers.
 It has been tested with NI PCI-1430 and PCI-1433 frame grabbers together with PhotonFocus MV-D1024E camera.

 The code is located in :mod:`pylablib.devices.IMAQ`, and the main camera class is :class:`pylablib.devices.IMAQ.IMAQCamera<.IMAQ.IMAQCamera>`.